 Nearly 40% of Oman’s population are expatriates.
-We can help Aussies in Oman find the right mortgage for their Australian property purchase.
+If you’re an Australian expat buying property in Australia from Oman, we can help!
+We know how to find the right mortgage for your Australian property purchase.

 Here is everything you need to know about expats in Oman finding Australian home loans.